MileHacker Logo

 Beach & Outdoor Activities

 Late May to early October conditions for Palermo’s nearby coastlines like Mondello.
 Water is warm and sun abundant.
-Spring (March-May) and early autumn (September-October) for exploring Monte Pellegrino or Capo Gallo Nature Reserve.
+Spring (March-May) and early fall (September-October) for exploring Monte Pellegrino or Capo Gallo Nature Reserve.
 Cooler temperatures physical activity more enjoyable.

 Visa & Entry Information